-In 2014 the school board adopted “Reach the PEAK” as it’s vision statement.
+The school board adopted and continues to use “Reach the PEAK” as its vision statement.
 This statement is reviewed annually by the board to ensure it encompasses the direction the district is moving.
-Each fall each building reviews it’s mission and vision statements to make sure they align with the district’s.
+Every fall each building reviews its mission and vision statements to make sure they align with the district’s.

 The essence of “Reach the PEAK” is an understanding that education is a journey for all involved.
 This journey captures the process of Continuous Improvement.
 It is a long, arduous climb to be the best that each of us can be – students, staff, parents, the community.
 There is no shortcut to sustained excellence.

 By definition “Continuous School Improvement is a cyclical process intended to help groups of people in a system – from a class to a school district or even a network of many districts – set goals, identify ways to improve, and evaluate change” (Midweek, 2/2018).
 Sustainable excellence is only accomplished by “looking at problems (or potential problems) as a system rather than isolated episodes; working to improve policies and processes within that system; repeatedly testing assumptions about the causes of problems and their possible solutions; and involving those most affected by changes . . . in deciding what tweaks to make” (Midweek, 2/2018)

 The Mission Statement of Platte #1 is currently being reviewed as part of our continuous improvement process.
 The School Board is leading the process and working on this task during work sessions in FY22.

 Established in 2014 along with the Vision work, the Mission encompasses the focus of the school board in ensuring all stakeholders are prepared, engaged, active and knowledgeable in realizing the value of a lifelong education.